-Dade County built the biggest airport terminal in the world (above) in Miami, which opened on February 1, 1959.
-Note the 270-room hotel atop the terminal building.
+Dade County built the biggest airport terminal in the world at the time in Miami (above), which opened on February 1, 1959.
+It included a 270-room hotel directly above the terminal building.

-A new airport terminal for Broward County (above), serving Fort Lauderdale/Hollywood, also opened in 1959.
+A new, more modest airport terminal for Broward County (above), serving Fort Lauderdale/Hollywood, also opened in 1959.

 Tampa's West Shore terminal (above) opened in 1952, supplemented by a new runway and other improvements which were completed for the jets by 1963.

-Jacksonville continued to use the old Imeson Airport terminal building (below) which was built in 1941.
-A new airport with longer runways more suitable for jets opened in 1968, north of the city.
+Jacksonville continued to use the Imeson Airport terminal (below), built in 1941.
+A larger airport with longer runways more suitable for jets opened in 1968, further north of the city.

-In Orlando (above), an agreement with the military in October, 1961 allowed jetliners to land at McCoy Air Force base.
+In Orlando (above), an agreement with the military in October, 1961 allowed jetliners to land at McCoy Air Force base, where a maintenance hangar was converted to a passenger terminal.

-At West Palm Beach, jets used the older facilities at Morrison Field (below) dating from 1936, until the new terminal opened in 1966.
+At West Palm Beach, airlines used a facility on Southern Boulevard (below) dating from 1947, until a new jet-age terminal building opened in 1966.

 The St. Petersburg/Clearwater airport terminal (below) opened in 1957 and was adequate to handle its limited jet service.